prajwalrao/ambari-metrics/README.md

 ### Install Grafana

 You can install Grafana on any host.
-It does not need to be co-located with Ambari Server.
-The only requirement is that it has network access to Ambari Server.
+It does not need to be co-located with Ambari Metrics Collector.
+The only requirement is that it has network access to Ambari Metrics Collector.

 **Install on CentOS/Red Hat:**
 ```